Investing in your 20s How to build a diversified portfolio

 Build an emergency fund

-Aim for three to six months of living expenses in an accessible account.
-This fund covers rent, bills, or emergencies, keeping your investments untouched when unexpected expenses arise.
+Many people aim to have around three to six months of living expenses in an accessible account.
+This fund covers rent, bills, or emergencies, potentially reducing the need to sell investments unexpected expenses arise.

 Define your goals and time horizon